Property Investment for Overseas Investors

 Temporary residents are not permitted to purchase established dwellings as investment properties, or rent out, or as holiday homes.

-Non-resident foreign investors are generally prohibited from purchasing established dwellings in Australia.
-Non-resident foreign investors can only buy new properties, off-the-plan apartments and vacant land.
+Non-resident foreign investors are able to buy new properties, off-the-plan apartments and vacant land.
 A non-resident foreigner buying any residential property in Australia, will first need to obtain approval from Foreign Investment Review Board (FIRB) for each property prior to purchase, and generally they will be prohibited to purchase established dwellings in Australia.

 Types of properties for non-residents